Lin Huiyin: Japanese invasion of China

-In the wake of the September 18th Incident on 1931, Lin left for Beijing, where she studied ancient Chinese architecture.
+In the wake of the September 18th Incident in 1931, Lin left for Beijing, where she studied ancient Chinese architecture.
 Upon her return, she helped establish the Architectural Department at Northeastern University in Shenyang, where she then taught architecture briefly.
 Meanwhile, in 1928, she designed a railway station in Jilin.
 This was one of the few buildings Lin designed.
 Throughout the 1930s, Lin and her husband lived in Beiping (nowadays Beijing) near both of their families.
 Close friends at the time were the Americans Wilma and John K. Fairbank, who admired her sense of living on a "kind of double cultural frontier," and facing the problem of "the necessity to winnow the past and discriminate among things foreign, what to preserve and what to borrow."
 He recalled the joy she took when she and her husband climbed the roof of the Temple of Heaven, which made her the first woman to attempt the walk on the emperor's palace roof and when in 1937, she discovered the main hall of Foguang Temple near Doucun, Shanxi.

+Lin Huiyin conducting an architectural survey of a stone pillar (jingchuang) at Foguang Temple, Mount Wutai, Shanxi, 1937.

 Li Huiyin and Liang Sicheng, during the 15 years from 1930 to 1945, conducted surveys on 2738 ancient buildings in 190 counties.
 Many of these ancient structures gained national and international recognition through their research, leading to their protection.
 Notable examples include the Zhaozhou Bridge in Hebei, the Yingxian Wooden Pagoda in Shanxi, and the Foguang Temple on Mount Wutai.